Eligibility & Requirements

 What is the Pfizer-BioNTech COVID-19 vaccine?

-The Pfizer-BioNTech COVID-19 Vaccine is an unapproved vaccine that may prevent COVID-19.
-There is no FDA-approved vaccine to prevent COVID-19.
-The FDA authorized the emergency use of the Pfizer-BioNTech COVID-19 Vaccine on December 12, 2020 to prevent COVID-19 in individuals 12 years of age and older under an Emergency Use Authorization (EUA).
+The Pfizer-BioNTech COVID-19 Vaccine is an FDA-approved vaccine that may prevent COVID-19.
+The FDA authorized the emergency use of the Pfizer-BioNTech COVID-19 Vaccine on December 12, 2020 to prevent COVID-19 in individuals 5 years of age and older under an Emergency Use Authorization (EUA).
 Since that time, it has received full authorization for individuals 18 and older.
 Learn more.
-Find vaccine administration info for heathcare providers.
+Find vaccine administration info for healthcare providers.